 Absolutely!
 I say in the book that my first serious trip was on a school trip in 1967 where we visited nine European destinations, and I kept a detailed diary of my adventures.
 I still have that diary!
 And now I have added many more.

 I’ve always been a fan of travel and have always saved notes about my travels so I can read them over 20 years in the future.

-As a photographer, the advent of memory cards and the ability to take hundreds or even thousands of photos daily has affected my note taking to some degree.
+As a photographer, the advent of memory cards and the ability to take hundreds or even thousands of photos daily has affected my note taking to some extent.
 I now rely on visual notes through the camera to remind me of what I did.
 But I still collect business cards and get emails from destination reps, tour guides, chefs, and other important people I meet.
 It’s all part of the joy of connecting with a destination.

 Many in the travel industry know you from your travel scam briefings.
 Tips on how to avoid scams and theft while traveling are scattered throughout the book.
 Sounds like this might be a good way for agents to recommend the book to their clients?